Adellica/chicken-mobile/README.md

 * Don't forget to `(return-to-host)` or your app will exit after `CHICKEN_run`.

+### Missing .chicken-home.mk

+If you're use chicken-android as an imported module and see this:

+    .chicken-home.mk: No such file or directory

+Try rebuilding chicken-home where you specify CHICKEN_HOME like shown above.
+This should automatically store your provided value in .chicken-home.mk for future use.

 ## Todos

 We're early in development!
 Stay tuned for a more convenient tool: